xprogamer008/TheOtherHostRoles/README.md

 The Parademic can shield someone like the Medic.<br>
 Also he can see the cause of death for each person who died like a [Nurse](#nurse).<br>
 The Parademic also has accses to vitals.<br>

+### Unstoppable

+Team : Crewmates<br>
+Basis : Crewmate<br>

+Create and idea by EXC4LIBUR<br>

+As the Unstoppable you have 2 shield when.<br>
+The Fist one you can give it to a random player by voting them.<br>
+the frist voted player will get the shield.<br>
+The Second one is for you after completing all of your taks.<br>
+After you completed all of your tasks, you and your target will no longer die during the game.<br>

+### TheGlitch

+Team : Crewmates<br>
+Basis : Crewmate<br>

+Originaly based from TOHE<br>

+As TheGlitch you are a ghost like creature.<br>
+You can't cast a vote, report bodies and call emergency meetings.<br>
+you will get higher vision (your vison doesn't get affected by the lights) and you are immortal.<br>
+Your body also can not be found by the Detective.<br>

 ## Neutral